ketakipatil57/Transaction-Risk-Intelligence-System/README.md

 - Trusted Receiver
 - Failed Login Attempts

-These features are sent from the Spring Boot backend to the Flask service for prediction.
+These features are extracted by the Spring Boot backend and sent to the Flask microservice for fraud prediction.

 ---

-## Risk Levels
+# 📊 Risk Levels

 | Risk Score | Risk Level |
 |------------|------------|